DiamondLightSource/daq-config-server/docs/how-to/config-server-guide.md

 # Adding files to the whitelist

-For [security reasons](../explanations/whitelist_info.md), only files existing on the whitelist [TODO link to whitelist.yaml] can be read.
+For [security reasons](../explanations/whitelist_info.md), only files existing on the [whitelist](https://github.com/DiamondLightSource/daq-config-server/blob/main/whitelist.yaml) can be read.
 Please make a PR to add a file to the whitelist.
 If unsure, please ask in the #daq-config-server slack channel or create a GitHub issue.
 To make the config-server as quick to use as possible, the server will check any requests against the `whitelist.yaml` file on **the main branch of the repository**, rather than the whitelist in the latest release.
 The server will check for updates every 5 minutes.

 # Reading sensitive information